Growing Livelihood Opportunities for Women (GLOW)

 GLOW signs up companies as ‘partners’, and works with them to co-develop a common understanding of the barriers to employ women, brainstorm ideas to address these barriers, and pilot interventions.
 Once the practical, effective and sustainable best practices are piloted and proven, partners will roll these out to new locations and new job roles.
 GLOW will document and disseminate these gender-equitable best practices, making it easier and less risky for non-partners to employ women.
 Over time, more non-partners will see the shift in industry norms and continue to adopt GLOW’s best practices across new geographies, leading to approximately 1 million jobs for women 5 years after GLOW ends.

-GLOW has signed up 17 companies as partners.
-Since January 2022, partners have run pilots (e.g., effective channels to recruit women, remuneration policies better aligned to women’s needs, gender-disaggregated data collected) leading to the development of effective practices and >1,400 women placed in jobs.
+GLOW has signed up 19 companies as partners.
+Since January 2022, partners have run pilots (e.g., effective channels to recruit women, remuneration policies better aligned to women’s needs, gender-disaggregated data collected) leading to the development of effective practices and a 3 percentage point increase in the women employed.
+Between 2020 and 2023, flexi-staffing, warehousing and last-mile delivery industries have added ~94,000 additional women in jobs.
+We are hopeful that this trajectory would continue and by 2030, 24% of the workforce will be women and 1m additional women would be in the workforce in these industries.

 Our Research